chaisql/chai/README.md

     // If needed, attach context, e.g. (*http.Request).Context().
     db = db.WithContext(context.Background())

-    // Create a table with a strict schema err = db.Exec(`
+    // Create a table with a strict schema.
+    // Useful to have full control of the table content.
+    // Notice that it is possible to define constraint on nested documents. err = db.Exec(`
         CREATE TABLE user (
             id              INT     PRIMARY KEY,